steeleduncan/cix/Readme.md

 - Runs tests with `nix flake check`
 - Pushes a commit status to Github so you can see if the tests are running, passed or failed

+Cix will run tests for every commit, not just the latest commit pushed.
+However it won't run tests for commits before it was activated

 ## Things Cix won't do

 I'm doing my best to lean on nix in any way possible keep Cix simple so these are not, and will not be, supported